Zuehlke/software-engineering-corner/drafts/angular-navigation-concept.md

           this.mainPageOffset += 1;
         }

+        // 4.
+Updating the State
+        this.locationService.replaceState({
+          ...currentState,
+          flowSourcePageOffset: this.flowSourcePageOffset,
-        this.locationService.replaceState({ ...currentState, flowSourcePageOffset: this.flowSourcePageOffset, mainPageOffset: this.mainPageOffset });
+          mainPageOffset: this.mainPageOffset
+        });
       }
     });
   }